ezra-buckingham/ezra-buckingham.github.io/content/blog/containers-ci_cd.md

     - docker push $CI_REGISTRY_PATH/sliver:latest
 ```

-And yes, it is that easy to build your own CI/CD pipeline to build and deploy container images to a private container registry.
+It is that easy to create your own CI/CD pipeline to build and deploy container images to a private container registry.

 ## The Problems with the Solution

 We have an awesome start to what is becoming a badass little CI/CD pipeline, but we can do better.
-There are 2 big problems with what we have come up with: failure tracing and speed (there are more, but topic for another time as it gets deeper into the weeds).
+There are two big problems with what we have come up with: failure tracing and speed.
+There are more, but that is a topic for another time as it gets deeper into the weeds.

 ### Failure Tracing

 In our current solution, if any of the builds or pushes fail, the rest of the pipeline fails.
-This makes it difficult to track down which container image failed to build and what that failure was.
+This makes it difficult to track down which container image failed to build and what that failure actually was.

 ### Speed